pinkpixel-dev/web-scout-mcp/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the project's MIT license.
+By contributing to this project, you agree that your contributions will be licensed under the project's Apache 2.0 license.

 ---